opentensor/developer-docs/docs/subnets/child-hotkeys.md

 This guide describes the **child hotkeys** feature and how to use it.
 With the child hotkeys, a subnet validator is no longer required to use the same delegate hotkey for every subnet they validate in.
 The subnet validator can use a separate **child hotkey** per subnet.
 The subnet validator does this by re-delegating a portion of their stake from their delegate hotkey to this separate child hotkey on a subnet.
 The originating delegate hotkey is called the **parent hotkey**.

 The owner of this child hotkey would then validate in the subnet on behalf of the parent hotkey.
-The child hotkey would receive a percentage `take` from the resulting dividends, and would pass on the remaining dividends to the parent hotkey owner.
+The child hotkey would receive a percentage `take` from the resulting dividends.